jonallured/jonallured.com/source/_posts/2011-08-08-keeping-a-live-website-in-sync-with-a-local-version-part-two.md

 ---
 favorite: false
 number: 5
-title: Keeping a Live Website in Sync With a Local Version, Part Two
+title: "Keeping a Live Website in Sync With a Local Version, Part Two"
 ---

 *This part covers the technical aspects of a project I worked on to keep a live